Skip to main content

 Historic Kenwood

 Arts district with walkable access to Grand Central.
-Mix of Craftsman bungalows and cottages.
+Mix of Craftsman bungalows and vernacular cottages — many with original lap siding replaceable only with Hardie board or LP SmartSide per review board guidelines.

 10-Year Property Tax Freeze

-Property owners who maintain historical accuracy and preserve specified materials can qualify for a freeze on ad valorem taxes for up to 10 years.
-The historic review board provides the list of requirements you need to meet to qualify.
+Property owners in Old Northeast, Kenwood, Roser Park, Historic Uptown, and other designated districts who maintain historical accuracy and preserve specified materials can qualify for a freeze on ad valorem taxes for up to 10 years.
+The St. Petersburg Historic Preservation Office provides the list of qualifying requirements, and work must follow Secretary of the Interior Standards.

 THE DIFFERENCE